 Bing Maps (or previously also named as Live Search Maps, Windows Live Maps, Windows Live Local, and MSN Virtual Earth) is an online web mapping service provided by Microsoft as a part of the Bing suite of search engines and powered by the Bing Maps for Enterprise framework.

-The users of Bing maps able to browse and search topographically-shaded street maps for quite a lot of cities around worldwide.
+The users of Bing maps can browse and search topographically-shaded street maps for quite a lot of cities around worldwide.
 Bing Maps include specific points of interest built in, such as underground stations, sports stadiums, theatres, and other facilities.

 Using Bing maps, it is also easily possible to browse public user-created points of interest.
-Map search results can cover public collections, businesses, or types of business, locations, or even people.
+Map search results can cover public collections, businesses, or types of businesses, locations, or even people.

-Tip 1.: Currently, Bing Maps provides maps & level-wise layouts of over 5300 venues across the world.
+Tip 1.: Currently, Bing Maps provides maps & level-wise layouts of over 5300 venues worldwide.
 You may be interested in some of them.